Skip to content

 VFSM Execution model

-Together with the given behaviour specification there is a VFSM execution model defined.
+Together with the given behavior specification there is a VFSM execution model defined.
 Based on this model, a VFSM executor is given.

 The VFSM executor is triggered by several events: